 Leeds United promoted to Premier League as champions

-Leeds return to the Premier League after 16 years; Watch Derby vs Leeds live on Sky Sports on Sunday; Kick-off 2pm
+Watch Derby vs Leeds live on Sky Sports Football from 1.30pm on Sunday; Kick off 2pm.

 Leeds United will return to the Premier League after a 16-year absence as champions of the Sky Bet Championship.